Moritz72/ToMaChess/README.md

 ### Team Tournaments
 Team tournaments work like regular tournaments, except for some restrictions and changes e.g. for tiebreaks or Armageddon.
-There is an additional parameter *Boards* which specifies on how many boards the matches ar played and ther are two tiebreak criteria exclusive to team tournaments; *Board Points* and *Berliner Wertung*.
+There is an additional parameter *Boards* which specifies on how many boards the matches are played and ther are two tiebreak criteria exclusive to team tournaments; *Board Points* and *Berliner Wertung*.

 ## Settings
 Currently only font size and the path for bbpPairings.